How to Recover from a Bender: Tips for Weekend Warriors

 While there is plenty bro science out there claiming different methods work, it is mostly circumstantial at best.

-And here is the thing, I’m not a doctor, neuroscientist or biologist.
-This article is purely anecdotal and aimed and making light of the occasional lousy hangover from going too hard every now and then.
+And here is the thing, I’m not a doctor, neuroscientist, or biologist.
+This article is purely anecdotal and aimed at making light of the occasional lousy hangover from going too hard every now and then.

 It is not medical advice for those who have serious substance abuse issues, and it doesn’t make out to be one.

-With that out the way, let’s explore some totally unproven ways you can alleviate that feeling of dread brought by a festival caused by a long weekend on the lash!
+With that out the way, let’s explore some totally unproven ways you can alleviate that post-festival blues feeling caused by a long weekend on the lash!

 🔄 Recovering from a Bender: First Steps